The Challenge

 • Geographic Focus

-Any community affected by a coal plant and/or mine closure is eligible to apply.
-We will prioritize communities that are experiencing the greatest economic distress.
-We expect to select a cross-section of community-based organizations working in different regions and sectors across the country.
+Any community affected by a coal plant and/or mine closure was eligible to apply for the Coal Communities Get Ready!
+Challenge.
+We prioritized communities that are experiencing the greatest economic distress.
+We selected a cross-section of community-based organizations working in different regions and sectors across the country.

 • Eligible Organizations

-This opportunity is designed primarily for organizations with little to no experience applying for federal funding.
-We’re also open to submissions from organizations that already have some experience, however, recognizing that there is a broad spectrum of experience in applying for and managing federal grants, and individual organizations and projects are at different stages of readiness.
+This opportunity was designed primarily for organizations with little to no experience applying for federal funding.
+We accepted submissions from organizations that already have some experience, however, recognizing that there is a broad spectrum of experience in applying for and managing federal grants, and individual organizations and projects are at different stages of readiness.

 • Grant Amounts and Purpose